Regional Conferences

 Europe

-Europe has three central conferences:
+Europe has three regional conferences:

 • Central and Southern Europe: 1 episcopal area